Three Components of Voluntary Certification

 - Complete the foreign language interpreter certification oral

 Candidates must pass the National Center for State Courts Oral Exam.
 This exam tests proficiency in the 3 modes of interpretation:

 - Simultaneous interpretation from English to the foreign language;

 - Consecutive interpretation, English to the foreign language and the foreign language to English;

 - Sight translation of an English document into the foreign language; and vice versa

 Note: Candidates must score a minimum of 70% on each section in order to pass the oral exam.

 - Sign and return Agreement form

-Candidates who passed the oral exam and Interpreters that wish to be inducted by Consortium certification must review and agree to adhere to the Code of Professional Responsibility for Foreign Language Interpreters Serving Virginia Courts.
+Candidates who passed the oral exam and Interpreters that wish to be inducted by applying Consortium credentials earned elsewhere toward Virginia certification must review and agree to adhere to the Code of Professional Responsibility for Foreign Language Interpreters Serving Virginia Courts.
 Using the Map of Virginia's Judicial Circuits and Districts indicate the judicial circuit(s) where you would like to work.